Pet photographers have amazing talent.

 Get in on the Action

 They are always running after balls, wrestling and tumbling with each other, or chasing butterflies down the hill.

 Catching Their Attention

 If your Calico is still awake, use a noisy toy or a tasty treat to get her to look you right in the eye.

 Focus on the Eyes

 The old adage says that the eyes are the window of the soul, and that is especially true when you are taking pictures.

 Play with the Shutter Speed

-The best way to get high quality stock photography is to set at your shutter speed on the fastest level, which may be featured as the sports mode on some DSLR cameras.
+The best way to get high-quality stock photography is to set your shutter speed to the fastest level, which may be featured as the sports mode on some DSLR cameras.

 With digital cameras, film is no longer an expense, so take as many pictures as you can.

 Check Your White Balance

 Make sure that your camera will produce the actual colors that you see instead of an awkward discolored shot.

 Clear the Background

 Each of these distractions will take the focus off of your pet, so take a few moments to clean up and declutter before you begin.

-Use the Right Aperature
+Use the Right Aperture

 Point of View

 Just like corners play a very important role in the dramatic images of sports shots, your yard’s corners and the garden’s background are natural props.

 Getting a Pan Shot

 If you don’t have access to any of these, take your gear to a local park that is near a highway and practice pan shots by photographing speeding cars.

 Perfect Your Focus

 Practice follow focuses on flying birds or ask a family member to throw a Frisbee.

 As you take more photos, you will find that you will even find your own personal photography secrets for great action shots of your pets.